‘He saved my life’: Teen saves Texas woman mauled by 4 dogs - NewsBreak

 ‘He saved my life’: Teen saves Texas woman mauled by 4 dogs

-ABILENE, Texas ( KTAB/KRBC ) — Aggressive dogs have been running rampant in some Abilene, Texas neighborhoods in recent weeks .
+Aggressive dogs have been running rampant in some Abilene, Texas neighborhoods in recent weeks .
 One Abilene woman says she now fears for her life after getting mauled by four of them.
+KTLA’s sister station KTAB/KRBC reports.

 Dried blood still stains the sheets and hospital gown of Jessica Luna, and her hands are still covered in blood, less than a day after the unimaginable occurred in an Abilene alleyway.

-Luna told News 2’s sister station, KTAB, she loves to walk.
+Luna told Nexstar’s KTAB she loves to walk.
 However, Tuesday was no ordinary stroll.
 As Luna began walking down an alleyway, she turned to hear a charging dog.

 Luna scrambled to find anything in her purse or on the ground to defend herself.
 Just as she looked up, one had multiplied to four.